-- A further strengthening of efforts securing integration and implementation of harmonised ICT solutions, also developing new ones. - Increased focus on corridor and case-by-case specific analysis, both in terms of requirements and tailored solutions. - Performance of impact studies for assessing potential environmental and cost savings when introducing new ICT and technology solutions - Further development of freight flow optimisation and traffic management tools - Efforts to enhance cargo interchange between transport modes, including expansion of technology uptake by industry. - Actions to improve the energy efficiency among transport operations and reducing dependency on fossil fuels. - Development of harmonised transport documents
+- There must be an increased focus on rectifying the evident lack of data and reliable tools enabling proper benchmarking exercises within the transport domain. - A further strengthening of efforts securing integration and implementation of harmonised ICT solutions, also developing new ones (e.g. Single Window concepts). - Increased focus on corridor and case-by-case specific analysis, both in terms of requirements and tailored solutions. - Performance of impact studies for assessing potential environmental and cost savings when introducing new ICT and technology solutions - Further development of freight flow optimisation and traffic management tools - Efforts to enhance cargo interchange between transport modes, including expansion of the technology uptake by industry. - Actions to improve the energy efficiency among transport operations and reducing dependency on fossil fuels. - Development of harmonised transport documents